- What is organisational behaviour

 - Standard Media

 You cannot enrol in this unit if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 - EquipmentDetails - Audio/Visual equipment

 Organisational Behaviour focuses on human behaviour within organisational contexts.
 This enables an understanding of the self and others within the workplace and the subsequent impact on organisational effectiveness.
-The degree focuses on principles, approaches, and theories of workplace behaviour in relation to individuals, groups and organisational contexts with the aim of students developing greater understanding of complex organisational issues and solving relevant workplace problems.
-Embedded in this degree are the skills of critical enquiry and the development of ethical values in relation to practice.
+The course focuses on principles, approaches, and theories of workplace behaviour in relation to individuals, groups and organisational contexts with the aim of students developing greater understanding of complex organisational issues and solving relevant workplace problems.

 The central questions are: